-When Windows 7 was released in October 2009 Microsoft made a commitment to provide 10-years of product support.
-Microsoft will end extended support for Windows 7 Operating system on 14th January 2020.
-In tech terms, known as ‘end-of-life’ for the software.
+Windows 7 was released in October 2009 with Microsoft making a commitment to supply 10-years of product support.
+However, Microsoft have decided to end extended support for Windows 7 Operating system on 14th January 2020.
+In tech terms, known as ‘end-of-life’ (EOL) for the software.

-To prepare for Windows 7 End of Life you will need to identify the machines that are currently running Windows 7.
+Machines currently running Windows 7, will need to be identified.
 Once you know what you have, it’s time to think about upgrading and/or replacing.
-Upgrading to a new Operating System requires careful planning, especially if you have numerous machines and systems to assess.
+Upgrading to a new Operating System, needs careful planning, especially if you have several machines and systems to assess.

 Requirements to do so: –

 - Identify machines requiring an upgrade and/or replacement.

 - Ensure that any machines still running Windows 7 have Service Pack 1 installed.

 - Develop a timeline and budget for upgrades and replacements.

 - Ensure security controls are in place to keep critical systems separated from Windows 7 (or older) machines that cannot be upgraded or removed

 - Create a plan to train employees on the new system.